azey7f/nixos-servers/README.md

 2. if selfhosting the nameservers:
     - if <2 nodes with separate public IPs, set up VPSes (see [nixos-vps](https://git.azey.net/infra/nixos-vps)) & add entries to `clusters.nix`
         - `exec` into the pod & run `knotc status cert-key` for the primary's pubkey
-    - set up glue & DS records with the registar, `exec` into the pod and run `keymgr <zone> ds` for the DS stuff
+    - set up glue & DS records with the registrar, `exec` into the pod and run `keymgr <zone> ds` for the DS stuff
 3. done!

 Setting up cluster from scratch: